polkadot-js/apps/packages/apps-config/README.md

 These are self-explanatory and config here actually does get used in other parts such as well.
 Basically the information here is broken down into a couple of catagories -

+- general
+  - color configuration based on chain
+- identityIcon
+  - specific identityIcon to use based on node name
+- logos
   - chains - Specific logos when connecting to a specific chain
   - nodes - Logos that are used when connecting to a specific runtime spec type (catch-all)
   - named - These logos are used [settings](./settings)